-I made some delicious blueberry pancakes for our party table.
+I made delicious blueberry pancakes for our party table.
 I used my standard pancake recipe, then added in about 1/3 of a tub of fresh chopped blueberries.
 Then I used circular metal rings in the pan to make the perfect little round pancakes pictured.
-Note: Make sure to spray the rings before using so the pancakes don't stick to them.
-Once you flip the pancakes, carefully remove the metal rings (not with your fingers silly), and set them aside to cool for a few moments before making your next batch.
+Note: Make sure to spray the rings before using so the pancakes don’t stick to them.
+Once you flip the pancakes, carefully remove the metal rings, and set them aside to cool for a few moments before making your next batch.

-Now a party doesn't just begin or end with food.
-The other ladies on The Lorax Blog Tour have lined up some fabulous things to do that would be a great addition to your Dr. Seuss' The Lorax party.
+Now a party doesn’t just begin or end with food.
+The other ladies on The Lorax Blog Tour have lined up some fabulous things to do that are a great addition to your Dr. Seuss’ The Lorax party.